MariiaKalmykova/MariiaKalmykova.github.io/_posts/2025-07-12-intro-bike-ride.md

 ### **A Journey Home (in Spirit)**

 I rarely listened to music while riding, saving it for when I was truly exhausted.
-One song I particularly love is "Train to Simferopol."
+One song I particularly love is ["Train to Simferopol"] (https://www.youtube.com/watch?v=fYLpPg7DVZ4&list=RDfYLpPg7DVZ4&start_radio=1&ab_channel=Ukra%D1%97ner).
 Simferopol, my hometown in Crimea, Ukraine, is a place my family and I had to leave in 2014 due to the Russian occupation, when I was 15 years old.
 Listening to it, I am often overcome with sadness, realizing how long it might be until I could come back home again, or even just visit my homeland.

 Yet, seeing so many pensioners on their bikes, cycling for weeks, I found myself wishing, while listening to that song: "I hope that by the time I retire, my home village will be free again and the war will be over.
 Then, I will ride bikes with my grandchildren from Germany to Crimea, showing them my home."